Psmths/windows-forensic-artifacts/account/evtx-4625-failed-logon.md

 # Security/4625: An account failed to log on
 This event indicates an account has failed to authenticate to the endpoint.
 It is logged on the **destination** endpoint.
 It closely mirrors the information logged for the event [`4624: An account was successfully logged on`](/account/evtx-4624-successful-logon.md).

-⚠️ In windows XP, the corresponding Event ID is `528`.

 ### Behavioral Indications
  - [x] Behavioral - Lateral Movement (TA0008)